bunny4757/Cybersecurity/Web Application security/SQL_Injection_OWASP_Juice_Shop.md

 ###  Step 1 — Open OWASP Juice Shop
 The Juice Shop application was opened in a controlled environment.

-📸*Screenshot 1: SQL Injection payload entered into the login form*

 ---

 ###  Step 2 — Perform SQL Injection on the Login Form